Hydrodynamics Explanation for the Splitting of Higher-charge Optical Vortices

 As all vortices are initially circular by construction, evaluating Eqn. \ref{velocity} for both of the $+1$ vortices that make up the $+2$ vortex yields a rather interesting initial velocity that is the same for each of them: $\vec{v}_{x}|_{ z=0} = 0$ and $\vec{v}_{y}|_{ z=0} = x_0^{-1} + x_0$ (we remind the reader of the non-dimensionalized setting).
 This is the same initial velocity result as predicted for a pair of $\pm 1$ vortices \cite{Andersen2021HydrodynamicsFluids} which annihilate after propagation in a semi-circular arc.
 The result is unsurprising, in fact, because we have previously established that the two circular $+1$ vortices do not interact with each other, but they are each affected by the $-1$ vortex.

 It was shown that, for a typical $\pm 1$ vortex pair which annihilate, the ``virtual tilt'' $\theta$ evolves \textit{immediately} from the initial condition \cite{Andersen2021HydrodynamicsFluids}.
 Thus, we need only propagate the field an infinitesimal amount and then invoke the entire tilt-dependent expression of Eqn. \ref{velocity}.
 Evaluating the velocity under those conditions shows, again, that the velocity is undefined at the composite $\ell=2$ vortex location.
-However, it is defined at arbitrarily small displacements, $(\delta x, \delta y)$, from this location, as discussed in the previous example.
+However, it is defined at arbitrarily small displacements, $(\delta x, \delta y)$, from this location.